Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Simulations and performance evaluation

 \subsubsection{Complexity}

 The computation complexity of each step in the algorithm is shown in Table \ref{complexity}.
-In the weight computation component, each node only needs to check all its 2-simplex, so the computation complexity is $O(n^2)$, where $n$ is the number of its 1-hop neighbours.
+In weight computation, each node needs to construct its 0-, 1- and 2-simplices.
+For construction of 0- and 1-simplices, each node only needs to know its 1-hop neighbour information, which can be done by a broadcast as explained in Section \ref{secweight}.
+For 2-simplices construction, each node needs to obtain its neighbours' 1-hop neighbour information, which is achieved by another broadcast.
+Then the node continues to determine whether it can form a 2-simplex with any two of its neighbours by checking whether they have a common neighbour.
+The node needs to check $n(n-1)/2$ times, where $n$ is the number of its 1-hop neighbours.
+Then the node computes its weight by checking all its 2-simplices of which the maximum number is $n(n-1)/2$.
+The computation complexity of this component is thus $O(n^2)$.

 In vertex deletion part, each node needs to check whether it is deletable or not according to HP transformation.
 This can be done by checking all its cycles in its neighbouring graph.
 It can build a spanning tree in its neighbouring graph and check all fundamental cycles in the spanning tree.
 There are $E-n+1$ fundamental cycles, where $E$ is the number of edges in its neighbouring graph, so the worst case computation complexity is $O(n^2)$.
 Since the node needs to recompute its weight and recheck whether it is deletable when any one of its neighbour is deleted, so the total worst case computation complexity is $O(n^3)$.
-As for the edge deletion, only limited nodes will do this process and the complexity is not high as explained in Section V.C.
+As for edge deletion, the node only needs to check all its 1-simplices to see whether there exists the case illustrated in Section \ref{secvertex}, so the complexity is $O(n)$.
+The complexity of this component is thus $O(n^3)$.

-In the boundary edge detection component, the non-boundary nodes need to check whether the edge connecting itself with its boundary neighbours can be deleted or not according to HP transformation.
-So the worst case computation complexity is $O(n^3)$, the actual complexity is much less than that since for one edge, there are usually very few nodes in its neighbouring graph.
-The boundary nodes also need to check whether the edges connecting itself and its boundary neighbours can be deleted or not, so the complexity is also $O(n^3)$.
-In addition, the boundary nodes need to check whether there exist special cases as illustrated in Section V.D.
-The worst case computation complexity for such process is $O(n^2)$.
-So the complexity of this step is $O(n^3)$.
+In the boundary edge detection component, nodes need to check whether some of their edges can be deleted or not according to HP transformation.
+For each edge, the worst case computation complexity is $O(n^2)$ as explained in last paragraph, the total worst case computation complexity is thus $O(n^3)$ since there are maximum $n$ edges.
+The actual complexity is much less than that since for one edge, there are usually very few nodes in its neighbouring graph.
+In addition, the boundary nodes need to check whether there exist special cases as illustrated in Section \ref{secboundaryedge}.
+The node needs to check all its 2-simplices, which is of complexity $O(n^2)$ since there are maximum $n(n-1)/2$ 2-simplices.
+So the complexity of this component is $O(n^3)$.

 As for the final two components, each node only needs to broadcast some messages and do some local computations, the complexity is $O(1)$.
 So the total worst case computation complexity for our algorithm is $O(n^3)$.